cqse/teamscale-jacoco-agent/agent/README.md

   Note that you still need to specify an `out` directory where failed uploads are stored.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.
   You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.
-- `logging-config`: path to a [logback][] configuration XML file (other configuration formats are not supported at the moment).
-  Use this to change the logging behaviour of the agent.
-Some sample configurations are provided with the agent in the `logging` folder, e.g. to enable debug logging or log directly to the console.
-(For details see path format)
 - `teamscale-server-url`: the HTTP(S) URL of the teamscale instance to which coverage should be uploaded.
 - `teamscale-project`: the project ID within Teamscale to which the coverage belongs.
 - `teamscale-user`: the username used to authenticate against Teamscale.
 The user account must have the